Cupping.

 ‘scrape away the evils’

-This is an opening method, kāi fǎ, that uses intentional friction along the channels and collaterals at the surface level, where the wei qi (the immune system of the body) resides, circulating in the layer between the skin and flesh.
+This is a method of opening and releasing that uses intentional friction along the channels and collaterals at the surface level, where the wèi qi 衛氣 (the immune system of the body) resides, circulating in the layer between the skin and flesh.
 Warming in this way produces a temporary inflammation to promote the release of chronic, deeper heat trapped inside by stagnation.
 It’s the old adage from the TCM classics, ‘use heat to draw out heat, use movement to resolve stagnation’.
 And with this practice, the body is free to remember how to circulate its qi again.

-Sha - reddish purple dark marks that appear as the skin is scraped - indicative of stagnate blood, trapped heat, toxins and pathogenic qi.
+Shā 痧 - reddish purple dark marks that appear as the skin is scraped - indicative of stagnate blood, trapped heat, toxins and pathogenic qi.

 Spiritually, this shows the body expelling the baggage it has been holding onto that no longer serves it.
-Physically the red sha from scraping vents the inflammation held in a tight muscle, allowing it to release the knots that are blocking blood flow and causing pain.
+Physically the red shā from scraping vents the inflammation held in a tight muscle, allowing it to release the knots that are blocking blood flow and causing pain.

-Gua sha is a gentle myofascial technique that focuses on listening and guiding, warming and moving without forcing so the body can readily and effortlessly return to its homeostatic state.
+Gua sha is a gentle myofascial technique that focuses on listening and guiding, warming and moving without forcing so the body can readily and effortlessly return to its homeostatic rest.
 This is wú wéi 無為, effortless action.